spear-sim/spear/docs/building_spearsim.md

 ### Helpful command-line options

 - You can replace `-build` with `-skipbuild`, `-cook` with `-skipcook`, and `-stage -package -archive` with `-skipstage -skippackage -skiparchive`.
-After doing a complete `-build -cook -stage -package -archive`, you only need to `-cook` if you have edited the `.uproject` in the Unreal Editor, and you only need to `-stage -package -archive` if you want to update the standalone executable in `-archivedirectory`
+After doing a complete `-build -cook -stage -package -archive`, you only need to `-cook` if you have edited the project in the Unreal Editor, and you only need to `-stage -package -archive` if you want to update the standalone executable in `-archivedirectory`
 - If you specify `-skipcook`, you can also specify `-nocompileeditor`, which saves time by not building a special executable that is only required when cooking.
 - If you specify `-skipstage -skippackage -skiparchive`, you don't need to specify `-archivedirectory`.
+- If you only want to propagate changes in `cpp/unreal_projects/SpearSim/Config` to the executable in `-archivedirectory`, you can specify `-skipbuild -skipcook`.
 - You can replace `Development` with `Shipping` to build a more optimized executable.
 - You can specify `-clean` to do a clean build.
 - You can specify `-verbose`, `-UbtArgs="-verbose"`, and `-UbtArgs="-VeryVerbose"` to see additional build details (e.g., the exact command-line arguments that Unreal uses when invoking the underlying compiler).